The Pregnant Dog Pregnancy and Birth

 I wrote this article which is first on Google about the problems keeping two pups can cause (1) Rearing Sibling Puppies.
 See bottom of this article page.

-They normally aware who is looking to breed at that time.
+They are normally aware of who is looking to breed at that time.
 They could suggest a stud, or put you in touch with a breeder that is looking for a stud.
-Remember to worm your dog before mating and have the dog health checked.
+Remember to worm your dog before mating and have their her health checked.

 Pregnancy Time Frame: